I view my role as a humanitarian mission. I wake up each day excited to save lives and share knowledge that empowers workers to protect themselves

 Balancing full-time work, family commitments, and studying is challenging.
 I found that dedicating at least one hour to study at work and at home daily and studying for four hours over the weekend worked for me.
 This schedule may limit your social life in the short-term, but the investment in your personal development is worthwhile.
 Ensure you take days off to rest, keeping your mind clear and your body and mind prepared for the exam.

-In June 2024, you secured a new role as Occupational Health and Safety Consultant for Dar Al-Handasah based in Saudi Arabia.
+In July 2025, you secured a new role as Environment, Health and Safety Manager for Georgia-Pacific LLC, based in California USA.
 Can you tell us a little about the company and your role in particular?

 What do you enjoy most about being part of the health and safety profession?